ratify-project/ratify-web/docs/troubleshoot/verifier/notation.md

 ```

 ### Cause and Solution
-The error is self-explanatory.
 This error usually occurs when the trust store is not configured correctly.
 Please check the error message for specific error.

 Check [Trust Policy](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#trust-policy) and [Trust Store](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#trust-store) specs for more details.